-HELP BUYING A HOUSE IN NZ
+ADVICE FOR BUYING A HOUSE IN NEW ZEALAND

 - The fastest and no-cost way to find this out is with a free market appraisal by a competent real estate agent.
-Even better, getting two or three will establish with greater certainty what you can expect to sell for.
+Even better, getting two or three will establish with greater certainty, what you can expect to sell for.

 - You will need to engage a competent real estate agent who will not only provide an accurate market appraisal, but also work hard for you to get the best sale price, as quickly as possible.
-Request a shortlist of vetted real estate agents first.
+Request a shortlist of vetted real estate agents to compare first.

 - You will also need to factor into your budget how much real estate marketing, advertising and commission and fees will cost.

 - Find a professional tradesman you can rely on to conduct repairs and maintenance jobs that will pass a building inspection